Siege of Hara Castle: Futile assaults

 The government forces from nearby domains entered the Shimabara Domain and Amakusa in the first week of January 1638, finding deserted villages and towns along the way, as the entire peasant population has retreated to the Hara Castle.
 Little more than 100 rebels were captured by Hosokawa troops on Amakusa, and the government forces burned the deserted homes and villages.

 The appointed commander of the government army, which reached Hara Castle on January 22, was Itakura Shigemasa, an old shogunate official with little military experience.
 Although he had orders from shogun Tokugawa Iemitsu to avoid unnecessary losses and simply starve the rebels into submission, after ten days of waiting he lost his patience and ordered a general assault on February 3, with 13,000 men attacking western wall as a diversion, while another 5,000 attacked the northern side of the castle.
 However, the defenders had some 500 bowmen and 800 arquebuses, as well as some catapults on the earthen walls, and even the women were boiling water and cast it upon attackers.
 The assault was beaten back with ease, attackers losing more than 600 men in a couple of hours, while the defenders appeared to suffer no significant losses.

-The news of Itakura's failed attack and heavy losses soon reached shogun Iemitsu in Edo, and he was informed by his relatives in capital that another general was on the way to relieve him of duty.
+The news of Itakura's failed attack and heavy losses soon reached shogun Iemitsu in Edo, and he was informed by his relatives in the capital that another general was on the way to relieve him of duty.
 To save face, Itakura Shigemasa personally led another assault on February 14, but died under the walls together with many of his men.

 The waiting game

 Soon after Itakura's demise, four new divisions led by the new commander, Matsudaira Nobutsuna, came to reinforce the besiegers of Hara Castle.
-Matsudaira also had little military experience, but had firmly decided to obey shogun's orders to the letter and starve the rebels into submission, as he counted that Hara Castle was fitted up in a haste, so it couldn't have provisions of food for more than one or two months.
-Soon after arrival, Matsudaira received an arrow-letter from the rebels, signed by Amakusa Shiro, which explained their grievances against lord Matsukura as the sole cause od the rebellion, and appealing to the shogun's evoy for justice, as a higher authority than lord Matsukura.
+Matsudaira also had little military experience, but had firmly decided to obey the shogun's orders to the letter and starve the rebels into submission.
+He calculated that, as Hara Castle had been readied in haste, it could not have provisions of food for more than one or two months.
+Soon after arrival, Matsudaira received an arrow-letter from the rebels, signed by Amakusa Shiro, which explained their grievances against lord Matsukura as the sole cause of the rebellion, and appealing to the shogun's envoy for justice, as a higher authority than lord Matsukura.